jdaly13/revisedgameofstawks/readme.md

 ```
-Revised version of Game of Staws
+Revised version of Game of Stawks
 Built using React and React Router
 React, MongoDB, Mongoose, Express/Node stack